MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 To publish the output of your .NET **build** to your pipeline, do the following tasks:

-* Run `dotnet publish --output $(Build.ArtifactStagingDirectory)` on CLI or add the DotNetCoreCLI@2 task with publish command.
+* Run `dotnet publish --output $(Build.ArtifactStagingDirectory)` on the .NET CLI or add the DotNetCoreCLI@2 task with the publish command.
 * Publish the artifact by using Publish artifact task.

 Add the following snippet to your `azure-pipelines.yml` file: